Coburg railway station

-Coburg railway station is a commuter railway station located in the northern suburb of Coburg in Melbourne, Victoria, Australia.
+Coburg station is a railway station operated by Metro Trains Melbourne on the Upfield line, part of the Melbourne rail network.
+It serves the northern suburb of Coburg in Melbourne, Victoria, Australia.
 The station opened on 9 September 1884, with the former ground level station closed and demolished in July 2020 and the current elevated station provided in December 2020 by the Level Crossing Removal Project.

 Coburg is an elevated premium station, consisting of two side platforms connected by staircases, lifts and a ground level concourse.
 The station fully complies with the Disability Discrimination Act 1992 and is accessible as there is a lift connecting to the ground level concourse and the station platforms on either side.

-The station is owned by VicTrack, a state government agency and the station is operated by Metro Trains Melbourne.
-Coburg station is currently served by the Upfield line, part of the Melbourne railway network.
-Additionally, the station is also served by eight bus routes, one tram route and two V/Line bus coach services.
+The station is also served by eight bus routes, one tram route and two V/Line bus coach services.
 It includes Broadmeadows Bus Service route 530, Dysons bus routes 513, 514 and 561, Kinetic Melbourne bus routes 512 and 903, Ventura Bus Lines routes 526 and 527 and Yarra Trams route 19.
 The station is approximately 11 km or around a 25 minute train ride to Flinders Street via the City Loop.